 A sitemap is an XML file that lists the URLs for a site.
 It also allows website owners to include additional information about each URL: when it was last updated, how often it changes, and how important it is in relation to other URLs in the site.

-This allows search engines to crawl the site more efficiently and to find URLs that may be isolated from rest of the site’s content.
+This allows search engines to crawl the site more efficiently and find URLs that may be isolated from the rest of the site’s content.

 Here’s an example of what an XML sitemap looks like:

 Before we show you how to create a sitemap, let’s understand why you’d need one in the first place.

 Why You Need an XML Sitemap

 One of the biggest misconceptions about XML sitemaps is that they help your webpages get indexed.
 Google doesn’t index your pages just because you submitted your sitemap to Google Search Console.
 Google indexes them based on their quality and relevance.
 That said, by submitting your sitemap to Google, you’re giving a hint that your pages are worthy of indexation.

 If your site has very few webpages, then you may not need a sitemap.
 But if your site is large, Google web crawlers may find it difficult to crawl your new or recently updated pages.
 In such cases, you can make it easier for Google to crawl your website by creating a sitemap and submitting it to Google.